Melissa Joan Hart Says She Won’t Be Watching Netflix’s ‘Sabrina’ Reboot

 “It’s a lot more dark and Satanic and sexy than ours was so it’s a very different kind of show,” she explained.
 “I think it’s geared toward much more millennial and younger generations.
 It’s not something I’m going to watch, that I’m interested in watching right now, and it’s not something that my kids will watch.”

-While she hasn’t watched the series, she has seen a few clips and the actress said she has a pretty good idea of what the show is like but doesn’t think it’s for her.
+While she hasn’t watched the series, she has seen a few clips and the actress said she has a pretty good idea of what the show is like, but doesn’t think it’s for her.
 She was also asked whether she would ever consider appearing on the show.

 “[Netflix] would have to ask first, but I don’t know,” she said.
 “I don’t know who’d I’d play.
 If I’m not Sabrina, who am I?
 She’s already got her aunts.
 There’s a lot of factors involved in that.”

-It seems unlikely that Hart will get involved with Sabrina’s new adventures but she does have her own Netflix series coming up.
-The actress landed the role of Liz in comedy series, No Good Nick.
+It seems unlikely that Hart will get involved with Sabrina’s new adventures, but she does have her own Netflix series coming up.
+The actress landed the role of Liz in the comedy series, No Good Nick.

-The show was created by David H. Steinberg and Keetgi Kogan and is focused on Nicole aka Nick, who is determined to get revenge on a family that she believes ruined her life.
-She decides to infiltrate the family but as she gets to know them, she becomes attached and begins to reconsider carrying out her plans for revenge.
+The show was created by David H. Steinberg and Keetgi Kogan and is focused on Nicole, aka Nick, who is determined to get revenge on a family that she believes ruined her life.
+She decides to infiltrate the family, but as she gets to know them, she becomes attached and begins to reconsider carrying out her plans for revenge.
 The series also stars Lauren Lindsey Donzis, Kalama Epstein, Sean Astin, and Siena Agudong.

 No Good Nick will be available to stream on Netflix on April 15.